 Fortunately for the horse industry, however, the “Club” is highly regulated by the Maryland Racing Commission and must adhere to laws passed by our elected General Assembly.
 Racing calendars, breeder incentives, transfers of track ownership, and even track closures are all overseen by the Commission to ensure compliance with state law.

 When Maryland voters approved slots in 2008 by a wide margin at the polls, the law was a compromise among political players, including the horse racing industry.
 It defined the geographic areas where casinos could be built, stated how many machines would be allowed at each casino, determined the criteria by which a new Commission would approve casino licenses, and specified the distribution of slots revenue, including 7% to a horse racing purse enhancement fund and 2.5% to a racetrack renewal fund.
+Gambling can be a very fun and safe hobby, provided that the industry is given proper oversight.
+For more information about how to find a safe casino to gamble in, readers can learn more from a website like https://southfloridareporter.com/how-to-choose-a-safe-and-reputable-casino/.

 Given the specificity of the law approved by voters, how is it that Anne Arundel County residents are being asked to vote on slots this coming November?
 It’s a long, sad story.
 Read on.

 Most people, including myself, assumed and hoped that the state’s largest casino would end up at Laurel Racetrack.
 Two bids went to the state for the license in Anne Arundel County, one from MJC for a casino at Laurel, and the other from Baltimore-based Cordish Companies for a casino in the parking lot of Arundel Mills Mall.
 Projections by a private consulting firm for revenues from the Cordish proposal were higher than for Laurel, and the Laurel application did not include the required $28.5 million application fee.
 The state Video Lottery Facility Location Commission awarded the license to Cordish, contingent on Anne Arundel County passing a zoning law that would allow a casino to be built.
+There are enough people in the area that visit casino-bonus.me.uk to suggest a casino here would be very profitable.

 Anne Arundel County passed a slots zoning law in January of this year, and it applies to the exact geographic area that was approved by voters in 2008.
 It would allow a casino to be built either at Arundel Mills, at Laurel Racetrack, or at other locations in the zone.
 The fact that Cordish has a license for Arundel Mills means that if the law stands, the casino will be built at Arundel Mills.

 Enter the Maryland Jockey Club in an alliance with the NIMBYs, which stands for Not In My Backyard.
 Most major developments are opposed by NIMBYs.
 Our Maryland Horse Park in Gambrills was blocked by very vocal NIMBYs who managed to get a couple of politicians on their side.
 This casino is opposed by residents of the neighborhood adjacent to Arundel Mills.
 I find it ironic that people who live near a mall that attracts 14 million visitors per year and is a hangout for bored teenagers would oppose a facility on that site that is projected to generate $250 million per year for the state’s Education Trust Fund and 4,000 jobs.
 There is nothing like more schooling and jobs to keep the kids from getting bored and selling drugs in the mall parking lot, but maybe I just don’t think like other people.
+I mean not all teenagers that are bored sell drugs, many just sit on websites like Gamegator.net all day choosing the next PC game they want to play – which is harmless.
+Still, a job wouldn’t hurt.

 Once the county council had passed zoning for slots and the state had awarded the license to Cordish, the only way for anyone to stop the project would be to collect over 19,000 valid signatures from Anne Arundel County voters to seek a repeal of the law by referendum.
 The NIMBYs would not have had much chance of collecting that many signatures on their own, so MJC paid Chicago-based Fieldworks to come in with paid canvassers at the cost of close to $600,000, which is over $30 per valid signature.
 They have also paid hundreds of thousands in attorney’s fees to argue for the validity of the process, and their spending has just begun.
 The campaign to convince voters to “Stop Slots at the Mall,” is likely to be the most expensive political effort by any player in our county’s history.